JohnCiubuc/lifx-configurator/README.md

 # Using the application

-Currently the best approach is to use the `control-lifx` bash file.
-In the future, `lifx-configurator` will contain that functionality.

-Edit the IP address in `control-lifx` to the desired bulb's address.
-Run `control-lifx` with the desired brightness to change bulb's brightness
+Run `lifx-configurator` with the desired bulb's address and settings.
+A packet will be generated and sent to that bulb